Stacked glass payment cards with a game controller, pixel gem token, and arcade joystick

 The mistake: Accumulating $2,000 in gaming tokens over a year and never selling any of it, holding through a 90% bear market crash.

 The cost: $2,000 in CRO at its peak became $140 after a 93% decline.
-You had real value that could have been locked in and did not.
+You had value that could have been locked in and did not.
 Two years of cashback, gone.

 How to avoid it: Set a quarterly profit-taking rule.
 Every 3 months, convert 50% of accumulated cashback tokens to stablecoins.
-This locks in real value while maintaining 50% exposure to upside.
+This locks in value while maintaining 50% exposure to upside.
 If the token moons, you still benefit from the half you kept.
 If it crashes, you preserved half.

 5. Choosing a Card Based on Token Hype Instead of Ecosystem Fit